Dimension (film)

 Dimension is a 2010 Danish unfinished gangster film written and directed by Lars von Trier.
-Production began in 1990, the film was shot in over six years from 1991 to 1997.
-The original intention was to continue production in four-minute segments every year for a period of 33 years for a final release in 2024.
-In 2002, von Trier lost interest in the project after the death of Cartlidge, Constantine, and Hugo Järegård.
-The unfinished film consists of the completed footage as a short film at the time, the rest of the film's development was abandoned without them.
+Production began in 1990, and the film was shot in over six years from 1991 until production ended in 1997.
+The original intention was to continue production in four-minute segments every year for a period of 33 years, with a final release in 2024.
+The unfinished film, released on DVD in 2010, consists of the completed footage as a short film.